Bierkaai/Coursera_gettingandclearingdata/README.md

 In short, the following steps are performed:

+First the data is preprocessed into a tidy data set.

 1. The features.txt file is loaded to get all column names
 2. grep commands are used to determine column indices for variables containing mean and standard deviation information
 3. A few gsub commands are used to change the column names into more descriptive names and to make them compliant with R. Brackets are removed and dashes are changed to dots.